PGGokhale/SQL/README.md

 It contains various queries applied on a sample database provided by MySQL named Sakila.

 All queries noted in the instructions for the homework are tied to this Sakila database.

+The requirements for the queries is provided in Instructions.md file.